Elliot-KG/TouchTimer/README.md

-# TouchTimer
+# Touch Timer
-An minimalist timer app that used to be on the iOS app store
+A minimalist timer app that used to be on the iOS app store